tytydraco/yessleep/out/Wedding_Nightmares_Night_Wedding.md

 And we watched tv until she fell asleep.

-I made sure she was sound asleep, before I gently crawled out of bed and put on my slippers.
+I made sure she was cycling in rem, before I gently crawled out of bed and put on my slippers.
 Softly opening the door and closing it behind me as I walked through the house.
 Down to the first floor.
 Then to the basement.
 Where I pulled the key I kept around my neck and slipped it into the lock.

 Inside the basement was bare, except for two chairs and some boxes that I had taken from the old house, and the table, and the small wooden plaque that had my first wife's name inscribed on it in her native language.

 "I'm going to get married soon," I told her.
 "She's a great person.
 Funny.
 Beautiful.
 And devoted.
 Kind of like you."
 I held the wood plaque in my hands.
 "I hope you approve."
 I waited as if she would answer.
 But she didn't.
-Never in all the years we've been married.
+Never in all the years we've been married has she talked.
 "I can't go back home to ask for your permission.
 But I hope that this is enough."
 I looked at her name, almost longingly.
 As I had grown quite attached to our time together.
 "And I hope that this will be the last time we talk as I move on with my life.
-Thank you so much," I told her as I put her away."
+Thank you so much," I told her as I put her away.

 Months flew by, and I never revisited the basement.
 Knowing full well that I had missed our visiting days.
 Though I'd often catch myself talking to her on some tough days.
-But nothing bad happened, by not seeing her plaque.
+But nothing bad happened by not seeing her plaque.
 Nothing bad at all.

 Soon the wedding day was upon us.
 And it was a great party, as great as the best there ever was.
-Great good.
+Great food.
 Great company.
 And tons and tons of alcohol.

 Larissa and I were giggling at the end of it, drunk as we stumbled upstairs from the venue to the presidential suite.
 Laughing all the way, kissing, barely able to keep our hands off each other as we got into our room.

 My new bride pushed herself off me as we entered the threshold, and sprawled herself on the bed.
 Her legs rubbing against each other as her eyes invited me to come closer.
-I propped a knee on the bed to join her.
+I propped a knee on the bed ready to join her.

 \*dak dak\*

-We both shot our eyes to the door and then at the table side where the clock blared at us an angry red of 3:13.
+We both shot our eyes to the door and then at the side table where the clock blared at us an angry red of 3:13.

 Larissa gave me a horrified look.
 I could see her bottom lip quivering.